 The variables in this study were encouraged to remain on that diet they chose for their child for up to twelve months.
 If breast-feeding infants was not possible through all twelve months they were instructed to switch to a milk-based formula.
 The variables were each of the groups milk based formula fed, soy-based formula fed, and breast-fed.
 The operational definitions were identified throughout the study when explaining the different data that was conducted.
 Conceptual definitions were discussed throughout the article frequently explaining the reasoning behind every decision they chose.
 The intervening variables were the participants that could not remain on a consistent diet for their infant.
 Switching to milk formula when previously breast-fed, may have had a small impact on the results.
 The controlled variables were the tests done at ages three, six, nine, and twelve months and also the different types of feeding the infant (Andres et al, 2012, p.
 1135-1136).

-The design used for this study was a descriptive qualitative design.
-The design is appropriate for the research problem.
+The design used for this study was a descriptive qualitative design. ???The design is appropriate for the research problem.
 The research study needed a structured design that could help acquire reliable data to help investigate the topic of the study.
 Throughout this study, the design is evident and referred to.
 Unfortunately, the validity of the design isn’t clearly stated in the article.

 The sample is described in the study (391 breastfed, milk fed, or soy fed infants).
 Also, the study is representative of the population because the sample size is so large.
 The sampling method is appropriate.
 The participants of this study included three hundred and ninety-one infants that had been enrolled in the Beginnings Study between 2002 and 2010.
 These infants were recruited between the ages of one and two months.
 The pregnancies of these infants had been uncomplicated with no medical problems or medications that would be known to affect infant growth and development.
 The sample size is adequate and does reflect the population as stated before.
 The protection of the subjects were addressed, the participants signed consent for the study and their names our not mentioned (Andres et al, 2012, p.
 1135).